Yadkin County GIS and Addressing

 Davie/Yadkin County Line Project

 In October 2013, Yadkin County and Davie County Board of Commissioners approved a resolution requesting the North Carolina Geodetic Survey (NCGS) "establish the exact boundary between Davie County and Yadkin County".
 Between 2013 and 2020, NCGS researched the boundary location and in March 2020 presented their findings to both counties.
 Please visit the following Davie/ Yadkin County Line Mapping Project to view related documentation, maps, and web mapping application.

 Effective as of March 27, 2020, the Yadkin County GIS Department will only operate and accept request by email or telephone.
 All paper copy maps will now be delivered digitally in PDF format.
 Please dial (336)-849-7704 or email firstname.lastname@example.org for any GIS related issues or request.

-Please keep in mind that the site is still under construction and fine tuning!
+Please keep in mind that the site is still under fine tuning!

 - Google Street View

-UNC Institute of Museum and Library Services has a site that provides historic maps.
-Some of these maps date back to the late 1700’s
+The UNC Institute of Museum and Library Services website provides historic maps to the public.
+Some of these maps date back to the late 1700’s.

 UNC Library Maps